 Yes!
 There have been cases reported where autistic traits were reduced by as much as 90% after treatment with Homeopathy medications along with behavior therapy and other therapies that our specialist advises.
 Meet our specialist to understand the therapy.

-How do I know if my kid needs help?
+How do I know if my kid needs help with Autism?

 If you suspect that your child might need extra support, talk to his teacher or meet our specialist at any Welling Clinic.